 Read the signs.
 There is a temptation to check off “sustainable” as a project feature merely because it appears to be likely to persist.
 Rather than this semi-circular definition, grappling with what is truly sustainable can move sideways.
 For one, sustainable space exploration and development can move to a measurable engineering feature - reusability.
 How … Continue reading Reusability, priceless.

-Our backyard oak tree.
 Oddly, one of the first books given to me when I arrived at NASA was for acronyms.
 Not what systems did or how they worked.
 Not flowrates.
 That would come later.
 First, acronyms.
-NASA had so many new things needing new words that it had turned grouping words together into an … Continue reading Sustainability and Space Exploration
+NASA had so many new things needing new words that it had turned grouping words together into an art.
+Somehow using only … Continue reading Sustainability and Space Exploration

 If everything we want is cheap, but everything we need is expensive, which is NASA?
 It was the late 90’s and everyone was so happy to hear the budget would remain flat, because after all, flat was the new up.
 A lot has happened since.
 Glancing at NASA’s recent budgets seems to show good times … Continue reading NASA’s (really) declining budget